 In 2019, voters passed a five-year 2C extension (2021-2025) at a tax rate of 0.57 percent (5.7 pennies on a $10 purchase).
 The new tax rate started Jan.
 1, 2021.
 Ballot item 2C was first passed by voters in 2015.
 At that time, it allowed the City to impose a 0.62 percent sales tax increase from 2016-2020.
 2C has collected approximately $50 million in revenues annually for exclusive use on road improvements within the City of Colorado Springs.

-2C Revenues will be in addition to road maintenance already funded through the Pike Peak Rural Transportation Authority (PPRTA) and the City’s General Fund budget, and provides the additional funding needed to stop the trajectory of deteriorating roads and begin to move the condition of Colorado Springs roads to a better state.
+2C revenues complement road maintenance already funded through the Pike Peak Rural Transportation Authority (PPRTA) and the City’s General Fund budget, and provide the additional funding needed to stop the trajectory of deteriorating roads and move the condition of Colorado Springs roads to a better state.

-The sales tax revenues will be dedicated solely to roads, with approximately 50 percent of dedicated to sidewalks, curb and gutter.
+The sales tax revenues are only applied to roads, with approximately 50 percent dedicated to sidewalks, curb and gutter.
 Replacing or repairing concrete is an essential part of roadway maintenance, which protects streets from deterioration.
-In addition, these improvements will add pedestrian ramps and create passable routes that meet Americans with Disabilities Act (ADA) standards and enhance accessibility in Colorado Springs.
+In addition, these improvements add pedestrian ramps and create passable routes that meet Americans with Disabilities Act (ADA) standards and enhance accessibility in Colorado Springs.

 The City of Colorado Springs has a a data-sharing partnership with Waze, a free, real-time crowd sourced navigation app.
 Waze, the GoCOS App and the Cone Zone map are three ways drivers can find information about location and impact of road construction on their routes and across the city.

 - September 23, 2020: 1,000 lane miles and counting